Table of Contents

 Do most parents save for college?

-Yes, most parents save for college, with 76% putting away money for their children's education according to Fidelity.
-Around 39% of these parents use a 529 College Savings Plan.
+Yes, most parents save for college, with 93% putting away money for their children's education, either mix of methods, including parent income and savings, grants and scholarships, federal student loans and other financial methods.
+Around 44% of these parents use a 529 College Savings Plan.
 While saving is important, it isn't a requirement; many families also rely on student loans, grants, college scholarships, and current income to help pay for college.3

 What happens to a 529 plan if kids don't go to college?